Shivom Price Reaches $0.0004 (OMX)

 According to CryptoCompare, “Shivom is a global blockchain-genomics ecosystem powering the next era of precision medicine.
 Shivom is building a genomic and health data hub by combining blockchain, genomic DNA sequencing, artificial intelligence and cryptography to power secure and personalized medicine.
 Shivom works on principles of collaboration and integrity, allowing users to own, manage and monetize their genomics and health data.
 The Shivom team aims to reach even underserved and low-income countries where such services have not been previously available.
 This solution will create shared value for individuals, not-for-profit organizations, governments, and for-profit entities alike.
 The platform users will be able to get their genome sequenced and securely stored, and the ecosystem will offer an open web-marketplace for providers to add their apps and services alongside advanced data analytics.
 Shivom has already partnered with the top developers and healthcare organizations.Technology companies and big pharma are already lining up to take advantage of the platform genomics and healthcare approach.
 The platform is truly pioneering in the way it utilizes blockchain technology, to protect, secure and monetize the donor’s DNA data to drive precision medicine and healthcare forward.
 Project Shivom Telegram: https://t.me/projshivom “

-Shivom can be bought or sold on these cryptocurrency exchanges: CoinBene, Kucoin, IDEX, DDEX and Coinsuper.
-It is usually not presently possible to buy alternative cryptocurrencies such as Shivom directly using U.S. dollars.
-Investors seeking to acquire Shivom should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Shivom using one of the exchanges listed above.
+Shivom can be purchased on the following cryptocurrency exchanges: DDEX, CoinBene, IDEX, Coinsuper and Kucoin.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Shivom directly using US dollars.
+Investors seeking to acquire Shivom should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Shivom using one of the exchanges listed above.

 Receive News & Updates for Shivom Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Shivom and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.